jdcloudcom/en/documentation/Database-and-Cache-Service/Data-Transmission-Service/Operation-Guide/PostgreSQL-Migrate-to-JCS-for-PostgreSQL.md

      - For the database type, please select "JCS for PostgreSQL"
      - For region, please select the region where the target instance is located.
      - For instance ID, please select the target instance.
+     - Database name, the name of the target database for migration. **It shall be created in the target database in advance, and be the same with the database name of the source database**.
      - For account and password, please confirm in advance that if the account has corresponding permissions.

    - Migration type